 All supporting evidence must be attached.
 You can provide a statutory declaration as support for extenuating circumstances.

-You must submit a request for a review within 28 days of issue of the infringement.
-You will receive a letter advising the outcome.
+You must submit a request for review within 28 days of issue of the infringement.

 Providing evidence and additional information